-- · dealers in securities or currencies;

-- traders in securities;

-- U.S. holders (as defined below) whose functional currency is not the U.S. dollar;

-- persons holding notes as part of a hedge, straddle, conversion or other "synthetic security" or integrated transaction;

-- · U.S. expatriates;

-- financial institutions;

-- · insurance companies;

-- · entities that are tax-exempt for U.S. federal income tax purposes; and

-- · partnerships and other pass-through entities and holders of interests therein.
+- dealers in securities or currencies; - traders in securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - · persons holding notes as part of a hedge, straddle, conversion or other "synthetic security" or integrated transaction; - persons subject to alternative minimum tax; - U.S. expatriates; - financial institutions; - insurance companies; - real estate investment trusts; - controlled foreign corporations, foreign personal holding companies, passive foreign investment companies and regulated investment companies and shareholders of such corporations; - entities that are tax-exempt for U.S. federal income tax purposes and retirement plans, individual retirement accounts and tax-deferred accounts; and - partnerships and other pass-through entities and holders of interests therein.

 This discussion is included for general information only and does not address all of the aspects of U.S. federal income taxation that may be relevant to you in light of your particular circumstances.
 In addition, this discussion does not address any U.S. estate or gift tax or any state or local, foreign, or other tax consequences.
 This discussion is based on U.S. federal income tax law, including the provisions of the Internal Revenue Code, Treasury Regulations, administrative rulings and judicial authority, all as in effect as of the date of this prospectus supplement.
-Subsequent developments in U.S. federal income tax law, including changes in law or differing interpretations, which may be applied retroactively, could have a material effect on the U.S. federal income tax consequences of purchasing, owning and disposing of notes as described below.
-Before you purchase notes, you are urged to consult your own tax advisor regarding the particular U.S. federal income, U.S. estate or gift tax, state and local, foreign and other tax consequences of purchasing, owning and disposing of notes that may be applicable to you.
+Subsequent developments in U.S. federal income tax law, including changes in law or differing interpretations, which may be applied retroactively, could have a material effect on the U.S. federal income tax dvisor regarding the particular U.S. federal income, U.S. estate or gift tax, state and local, foreign and other tax consequences of purchasing, owning and disposing of notes that may be applicable to you.

-If a partnership (or other entity classified as a partnership for U.S. federal income tax purposes) is a beneficial owner of notes, the treatment of a partner in the partnership will generally depend upon the status of the partner and upon the activities of the partnership.
-Holders of notes that are partnerships or partners in such partnerships are urged to consult their own tax advisors regarding the U.S. federal income tax consequences of purchasing, owning and disposing of the notes.
+If a partnership (or other entity or arrangement classified as a partnership for U.S. federal income tax purposes) is a beneficial owner of notes, the tax treatment of a partner in the partnership will generally depend upon the status of the partner and upon the activities of the partnership.
+Prospective holders of notes that are partnerships or partners in such partnerships are urged to consult their own tax advisors regarding the U.S. federal income tax consequences of purchasing, owning and disposing of the notes.